-- The indigenous Arctic peoples
+- The indigenous Arctic people

-Who are the members of the Arctic Council?
+Who is the Arctic Council?

 At the 2013 Ministerial Meeting in Kiruna, Sweden, the European Union (EU) requested full observer status.
 It was not granted, mostly because the members do not agree on the EU ban on hunting seals.

 - The status of Observers is only applicable for the non-Arctic states, Inter-governmental and Inter-Parliamentary Organisations, Global and Regional; and Non-Governmental Organisations that the Council determines can contribute to its work.

 - India also is one of the observers of the Arctic Council.
 Given below is the role of the Arctic Council Observers:

 - They shall be a part of all Council meetings once they attain the status of an Observer

 - The Observers need to give their contributions and engage in observing their work, mainly through the Working Groups

 - The Observers must respect the values, interests, culture and traditions of the Arctic inhabitants

 - The financial contributions made by the Observers must not exceed the limit set by the Council and States